Would you like to use your Prudential plan for qualifying purposes?

 For any queries about this, or to inform us about how you intend to proceed, please contact us through your usual plan administration channel.

-We'll let you know if you meet the new requirements and if any action is required by you.
+We'll let you know if you meet the requirements and if you have to do anything.

 - We'll review your current pension plan and default fund arrangement and provide written confirmation.
-If your plan does not currently have a default arrangement into which pension contributions will automatically be directed, unless there is an alternative investment choice, you will need to choose one.
+If your plan does not currently have a default arrangement into which pension contributions will automatically be directed, unless there is an alternative investment choice, you'll need to choose one.

 - If the charge cap is met, you won't need to take any action and the plan will be acceptable as a qualifying pension plan.

 - If the charge cap is not met, you'll need to act upon our communication as soon as you receive it from us.
-This may mean choosing an alternative default arrangement, if you do not presently have one.
+This might mean choosing an alternative default arrangement, if you don't presently have one.

-Remember that although, subject to our agreement, your existing plan may be use for qualification purposes, you will still need to consider how you automatically enrol new eligible jobholders.
+Remember that although, subject to our agreement, your existing plan may be used for qualification purposes, you'll still need to consider how you automatically enrol new eligible jobholders.

 If Prudential accepts a plan for qualifying purposes , the following outlines our payment methods.
 Contributions may be paid to Prudential either as a variable or fixed amount.

 Contribution levels for this type of scheme are set up based on an expected level of regular contributions.
 However, you can vary the amount sent for each member in each pay period depending on actual scheme earnings.
 The schedule of member contributions must be submitted with each payment.